 Different people experience grief in different ways.
 Besides your sorrow and loss, you may also experience the following emotions.
 Guilt may occur if you feel responsible for your pet's death-the “if only I had been more careful” syndrome.
 It is pointless and often erroneous to burden yourself with guilt for the accident or illness that claimed your pet's life, and only makes it more difficult to resolve your grief.

 Dealing with your emotions is only the first step.
 You need to understand your emotions and reach out for the help that you need to cope with your loss.
 It may also help you to create some type of legacy for your beloved dog.

-Many pet owners have funerals for their dogs, some plant gardens to honor their canine companion’s memory and others find unique ways to celebrate the life of their pet.
-HelpGuide.org, creating a legacy to honor your pet may be a huge step in helping you to grieve his loss.
+Many pet owners have funerals for their dogs, some plant gardens to honor their canine companion's memory and others find unique ways to celebrate the life of their pet.
+HelpGuide.org explains how creating a legacy to honor your pet may be a huge step in helping you to grieve his loss.

 Losing a pet is hard enough, but having to explain the situation to children can make it feel so much more painful.
 Not only do you have to feel the pain of the loss yourself, you also empathize with your children and end up feeling bad because of their pain as well.
-Nonetheless, as parents it is our job to try to explain our dog’s passing to the children in our family.
+Nonetheless, as parents, it is our job to try to explain a dog passing away to our children in the family.